-In recent decades Jeffrey Alexander and colleagues at Yale University's Center for Cultural Sociology (CCS) have also advocated a cultural turn in sociology, similarly aiming to liberate culture from its subaltern status as a mere 'side issue' or "soft', not really independent variable" by discarding the positivist notion that "explanatory power lies in the study of the 'hard' variables of social structure, such that structured sets of meanings become superstructures and ideologies driven by these more 'real' and tangible social forces" (Alexander and Smith 2003, 13).
+In recent decades Jeffrey Alexander and colleagues at Yale University's Center for Cultural Sociology (CCS) have also advocated a cultural turn in sociology, similarly aiming to liberate culture from its subaltern status as a mere 'side issue' or "soft", not really independent variable.'
+They thus discard the positivist notion that 'explanatory power lies in the study of the "hard" variables of social structure, such that structured sets of meanings become superstructures and ideologies driven by these more "real" and tangible social forces' (Alexander and Smith 2003, 13).
 In doing so they set their 'strong program in cultural sociology' decidedly apart from 'weak programs' in the sociological study of culture.
 The latter do not study culture as meaning in and of itself, but do rather endow meaning with meaning, which results in claims about 'the meaning of meaning' that are not unlike conspiracy theories (compare Harambam and Aupers, Chapter 8).
-This is done by interpreting culture by definitional fiat in terms of something else, typically as reflecting, justifying, sustaining or challenging an allegedly 'more profound' social reality that consists of structures of power and inequality, in the process reducing culture to "the wagging tail of social power, as resistance to hegemony, disguised governmentality, organizational isomorphism, cultural capital, or symbolic politics" (Alexander 2010, 283).
+This is done by interpreting culture by definitional fiat in terms of something else, typically as reflecting, justifying, sustaining, or challenging an allegedly 'more profound' social reality that consists of structures of power and inequality, in the process reducing culture to 'the wagging tail of social power, as resistance to hegemony, disguised governmentality, organizational isomorphism, cultural capital, or symbolic politics' (Alexander 2010, 283).

 Postmodern sociology, another much-discussed manifestation of sociology's cultural turn, takes culture at once more and less seriously than most other cultural sociologists do.
-It takes it more seriously in that it explicitly conceives of sociology itself as part and parcel of culture, thus dismissing the notion of culture as a thing 'out there' to be studied by sociologists from the outside, as it were.
-This does not give rise to an interest in whether sociological research findings are 'true', however 'lowercase t' conceived.
-What it does give rise to is an interest in the metaphysical assumptions that sociologists tacitly take on board while conducting their research, paying special attention to their deconstruction and pointing out how they produce research findings that performatively sustain social structures of power and privilege in the real world.
-Scholarship about 'immigrant integration' has for instance been critiqued for being informed by "conceptions of incompatibility between 'the West' and 'Islam' or 'modernity' and 'migrants'."
-The empirical studies that such "artificial separations" give rise to do thus at a more critical look entail "a thoroughly neocolonial practice," "in its effects only slightly removed from the explicit racism of (...) the (alt-)right" (Schinkel 2018).
-Despite their typical self-understandings and self-presentations as strictly 'neutral' and 'objective', such studies do as such not simply represent a social reality 'out there', but do rather performatively sustain, or even create, what they purportedly study.
-Gender differences are here likewise understood as performatively created and sustained on the basis of tacitly accepted cultural notions of what it means to be 'a man' or 'a woman' that inform sociological research.
-In the hands of postmodernists, gender is thus transformed into a 'simulacrum' in the sense of Baudrillard (1976), 'a copy without an original' (Butler 1990).
-The aim of postmodern sociology, in short, is to unmask positivist pretensions of 'mirroring' or 'reflecting' social reality as in fact creating and sustaining cultural hegemony, with all the social injustices this entails.
-Ultimately and paradoxically, then, the postmodern ambition of taking culture more seriously than most cultural sociologists do, subordinates culture to social inequality after all, resulting in a 'weak' rather than a 'strong' program in the sociological study of culture.
+It takes it more seriously in that it explicitly conceives sociology itself as part and parcel of culture and sidesteps the issue of whether or not sociological research findings can be 'true,' however 'lowercase t' conceived.
+It instead conceives of the metaphysical assumptions that sociologists tacitly take on board while conducting research as performatively sustaining social structures of power and privilege.
+Postmodern sociologists do for instance critique scholarship about 'immigrant integration' for being informed by 'conceptions of incompatibility between "the West" and "Islam" or "modernity" and "migrants".'
+Such 'artificial separations' are held to entail 'a thoroughly neocolonial practice,' 'in its effects only slightly removed from the explicit racism of [...] the (alt-)right' (Schinkel 2018).
+Studies about 'immigrant integration' are as such not conceived as 'neutrally' and 'objectively' representing a social reality 'out there,' but rather as performatively sustaining, or even creating, the problem they pretend and assume to study.
+Postmodernists likewise understand gender inequality as performatively sustained by research informed by tacitly accepted cultural notions of what it means to be 'a man' or 'a woman.'
+Gender is thus transformed into a 'simulacrum' in the sense of Baudrillard (1976), 'a copy without an original' (Butler 1990).
+The aim of postmodern sociology, then, is to unmask positivist pretensions of 'mirroring' or 'reflecting' social reality as in fact creating and sustaining cultural hegemony and inequality.
+Ultimately and paradoxically, its ambition of taking culture more seriously than most cultural sociologists do, thus reduces culture to social inequality after all, resulting in a 'weak' rather than a 'strong' program in the sociological study of culture.